-The Antarctic region offers so many extraordinary things to see and do, and traveling with Quark Expeditions offers multiple options to personalize your experience.
-We've designed this guide to help you identify what interests you most, so that you can start planning your version of the perfect Antarctic expedition.
+The Antarctic and sub-Antarctic regions offer so many extraordinary things to see and do for adventurous travelers.
+We've designed this guide to help you figure out what interests you most in order to plan the perfect expedition that suits your interests and passions.